PEAK-Legacy/DecoratorTools/README.txt

 Class, Function, and Assignment Decorators for Python 2.3+
 ==========================================================

-(NEW in 1.1: The ``struct()`` decorator makes it easy to create tuple-like data structure types, by decorating a constructor function.
-Version 1.2 fixes a problem where instances of different struct types could equal each other.)

 Want to use decorators, but still need to support Python 2.3?
 Wish you could have class decorators, or decorate arbitrary assignments?
 Then you need "DecoratorTools".
 Some quick examples::